-Associate of Arts (AA) Degree PERFORMING ARTS- DRAMA
+PERFORMING ARTS- DRAMA

-Students pursuing the Associate of Arts in Performing Arts with a Drama Concentration are expected to "understand the elements of play construction and the development of Caribbean theatre as a consequence of historical moments in the Caribbean;" (CAPE Performing Arts Syllabus, 2014) demonstrate the ability to discuss the development of Caribbean drama; explain the characteristics of drama of different periods; analyse scripts; and critique productions.
+Students pursuing the Associate of Arts in Performing Arts with a Drama Concentration are expected to "understand the elements of play construction and the development of Caribbean theatre as a consequence of historical moments in the Caribbean;" (CAPE Performing Arts Syllabus, 2014) demonstrate the ability to discuss the development of Caribbean drama; explain the characteristics of drama of different periods and analyze scripts; and critique productions.
 This programme prepares students for careers or further study in film and theatre.